multiversx/mx-sc-actions/README.md

       image_tag: v4.1.0
 ```

-Once the workflow finishes, the build artifacts can still be found as workflow artifacts.
+Once the workflow finishes, the build artifacts will be found as workflow artifacts.

 Now, let's select a single contract to be built: